 For more information or to receive a copy of the report, contact the Athletic Department, Convocation Center, Second Floor

 EMU Department of Public Safety (DPS) patrols the campus area, in addition to the SEEUS walking escort service to guide student's safety at night.

 The EMU Police Department is a fully functioning, professional police department with full law enforcement capabilities.
 The Police Department is located at 1200 Oakwood Street and is open 24 hours a day, seven days a week, to serve the needs of the campus community.
-The department is comprised of 26 sworn police personnel, five dispatchers, and two administrative assistants.
+The department is comprised of seven sergeants, thirty sworn police officers, and eight dispatchers.

 All of our police officers are certified through the Michigan Commission on Law Enforcement Standards(MCOLES).
 As sworn officers,they are empowered to investigate crimes and make arrests or take other necessary action to address any criminal or other public infractions in the vicinity of the EMU campus.
 EMU police officers work closely with all area police agencies, including the Ypsilanti Police Department, Michigan State Police and Washtenaw County Sheriff's Department.

 The Eastern Michigan University Police Department prepares an Annual Security Report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.

 This report is prepared in cooperation with the Housing and Student Judicial Services Departments.
 Each entity provides updated information on their educational efforts and programs to comply with the Act.

 See www.emich.edu/publicsafety/police/ for a listing of staff profiles and contact information, as well as the daily crime log, Police Advisory's and the Annual Security Report.